Swansong (pronounced swon-sawng)

 German composer in the Romantic tradition and Vier Letzte

-Lieder (Four Last Songs) was his swansong, the last set of work he
+Lieder (Four Last Songs) was his swansong, his final work.
+Inspired by the poetry of Nobel

 Laureate Hermann Hesse (1877-1962) and Joseph Freiherr von Eichendorff (1788-1857), all four are pieces of exquisite beauty but Strauss